gbalslevn/ratatosk_gnss/README.md

 1. Create the virtual environment `python3 -m venv venv`
 2. Activate the virtual environment `source venv/bin/activate`
 3. Install the required packages `python3 -m pip install -r requirements.txt` (use `py` instead of `python3` on windows)
-4. Add user to allow reading serial: `sudo usermod -a -G dialout $USER` (For Linux/MacOS, if on Windows...switch)
+4. Add user to allow reading serial: `sudo usermod -a -G dialout $USER` (For Linux, if on Windows or MacOS figure out how to access serial)
 5. run with `python3 -m main.nmeaparser`

 ## Updating dependencies